A process is currently underway in Round Rock to consider assessing fees on new development to help fund road improvements.

 “Currently, in the case of multiple strip developments, someone who develops on the front end might not require a contribution, based on a traffic impact analysis.
 However, the next adjacent development could trip the trigger for necessary improvements, thereby absorbing the full burden for the entire area.”
 Hudder said.
 “Traffic impact fees would allow us to have a more fair process to assess proportional developer contributions to City infrastructure throughout the full development process.”

 City officials conducted a study to identify the fee per unit of new development necessary to fund these improvements in accordance with state law.
-A Capital Improvements Advisory Committee (CIAC) meeting will take place June 20 to review information that will be used in calculating the maximum fee that can be considered by state law, and an open house for the public is planned from 5-7 p.m.
+The Capital Improvements Advisory Committee (CIAC) met June 20 and July 18 to review information that will be used in calculating the maximum fee that can be considered by state law.
+Stakeholder meetings were held June 15 and Aug.
+7, and an open house for the public was held Aug.
+7 to solicit input from residents.
+The CIAC will hold another meeting to review the maximum fee at 6:30 p.m.
 Aug.
-7 at the Rabb House (151 N A.W.
-Grimes Blvd.) to solicit input from residents.
+15.

 A draft ordinance on this issue is expected to return to City Council this fall.